NextCenturyCorporation/mcs-pipeline/README.md

 ### Quickstart Tips

 - Make sure you have AWS credentials for MCS set as default.
-- For testing, make the follow edits to the autoscaler/xxxx.yaml file you plan to use.

-  - Change the cluster name, this will prevent name collsion of EC2s and make finding yours easier.
-  - If you want to test how a different library will work, you can add an install command in the setup_commands.
-- For testing, find which config/xxxx.ini file that you are using by changing the "evaluation_name" so you can find the results easier
 - If you are going to run "run_eval.py" you need to be in the python virtal environment first. ```source venv/bin/activate```

 #### MCS Config File